Generalizations of Edge Overlap to Weighted and Directed Networks

 In a directed network, each edge has a direction associated with it.
-Thus, ties between nodes can be reciprocated, meaning that there can be an edge pointing from node $i$ to $j$ and another edge pointing from $j$ to $i$.
-For directed networks, the concept of a `common friend' of two individuals is ambiguous due to the directionality associated with the ties.
-We define a common friend as a node that creates a directed path of length two between the two nodes either from $i$ to $j$, $j$ to $i$, or both.
-Defining a common friend in this manner allows information to flow between $i$ and $j$ via a neighbor of both $i$ and $j$.
-To illustrate this, let $i$ and $j$ be the two connected individuals of interest, and $k$ a potential common friend.
+This makes it possible for ties to be reciprocated, meaning that there can be an edge pointing from node $i$ to $j$ and another edge pointing from $j$ to $i$.
+For directed networks, the concept of a ``common neighbor'' is ambiguous due to the directionality associated with ties.
+We define a common neighbor as a node that enables or mediates a directed path of length two between the source and target nodes, either from $i$ to $j$, from $j$ to $i$, or both.
+Defining a common neighbor in this manner allows information to flow between $i$ and $j$ via a common neighbor.
+To illustrate this, let $i$ and $j$ be the two connected individuals of interest, and let $k$ represent a potential common friend.
 If there is a directed edge from $i$ to $k$ and a directed edge from $k$ to $j$, then there is a path a length two from $i$ to $j$ through $k$, and $k$ is considered a common friend.
-Using this criterion, we define directed overlap in Eq. \eqref{eq:3} as the proportion of paths of length two between two connected individuals, and denote it $o^D_{ij}$:
+Using this criterion, we define directed overlap in Eq. \eqref{eq:3} as the proportion of paths of length two between two connected individuals: